Harnessing the immune system to achieve deep and durable clinical responses in cancer

 The major focus in our cytokine programs is the development of cytokines with exemplary clinical activity and tolerability.
-These programs include XTX202, our optimized IL-2 product candidate, XTX301, our optimized IL-12 product candidate, and XTX401, our optimized IL-15 product candidate.
+These programs include XTX202, our optimized IL-2 product candidate, and XTX301, our optimized IL-12 product candidate.

 In preclinical studies, we observed that XTX202 was activated in a protease-dependent manner, exhibited tumor growth inhibition and was well-tolerated.

 In January 2022, we initiated a Phase 1/2 clinical trial evaluating XTX202 for the treatment of solid tumors.
 The Phase 1 portion of the trial consists of a dose-escalation monotherapy cohort designed to evaluate the safety and tolerability of XTX202 and determine the recommended Phase 2 dose.